MingxiaGuo/English/docs/EF/General-English/1-5_Shopping.md

 ## Unit 5 Shopping

+1-5 Shopping

-1-5-1 Trying on clothes in s store
+* 1-5-1 Trying on clothes in s store

-1-5-2 Describing what someone is wearing
+* 1-5-2 Describing what someone is wearing

-1-5-3 Talking to a sales clerk
+* 1-5-3 Talking to a sales clerk

-1-5-4 Talking about where you shop
+* 1-5-4 Talking about where you shop

 ----